hongyuanjia/eplusr/README.md

 ```

 Having the object ID or name, you can easily get any object using
-`$object`.
+`$object()`.

-> NOTE: The matching of object names is case-insensitive, which means
+> NOTE: The matching of object names is case-insensitive.
+For instance,
-> that `model$object("rOoF")` is equivalent to `model$object("roof")`.
+> `model$object("rOoF")` is equivalent to `model$object("roof")`.

-`$object` returns a list of `IdfObject`s.
-Each member of the list will
+`$object()` returns a list of `IdfObject`s.
+The names of returned list
-have the same name of the object, except that all names are converted
+are object names, except that all names are converted into valid R
-into valid R names, i.e. all other characters except letters and numbers
+names, i.e. all other characters except letters and numbers are replaced
-are replaced by underscore.
+by underscore.
+(Below this pattern will be referred as
+“underscore-style”)

 ``` r
 model$object(c("WD10", "ROOF-1"))